Corporate Governance

 CIPE is a non-profit affiliate of the U.S. Chamber of Commerce and one of the four core institutes of the National Endowment for Democracy.
 CIPE has supported more than 920 local initiatives in 105 developing countries, involving the private sector in policy advocacy and institutional reform, improving governance, and building understanding of market-based democratic systems.
 CIPE programs are also supported through the United States Agency for International Development.

-Follow this link to know more about DFIs for Corporate Governance: http://www.governance-asia.com
+Follow this link to know more about DFIs for Corporate Governance: https://www.governance-asia.com

 Corporate Governance and Development Finance Institutions In Asia and the Pacific